Ananasburn/colorization_share/README.md

 colorizers -- in this folder are the model and related scripts

-colornet_params.pth -- is the pretrained params， can be download from https://drive.google.com/file/d/1_Yro1sGo85JbbZevrqpm5tnS3mEIAxzb/view?usp=drive_link
+colornet_params.pth -- is the pretrained params， can be downloaded from https://drive.google.com/file/d/1_Yro1sGo85JbbZevrqpm5tnS3mEIAxzb/view?usp=drive_link

 myimgfolder.py -- defined a custom dataset, by now only "TrainImageFolder" used